npc203/Biblialine/README.md

    5. One
    6. Son
 2. 1 Chronicles (probably) has the most number of unique words (421 words)
-3. On average, 1 in every 4 (intresting) words occur exactly once in the bible (occur once ~4k words, total words ~16k words)
+3. On average, 1 in every 4 (notable) words occur exactly once in the bible (occur once ~4k words, total words ~16k words)

 # Dumps